labeloo/.github/profile/README.md

-# 👋 Welcome to Labeloo
+# Labeloo: The Next-Gen Annotation Platform for AI

-🚀 **Labeloo** is an open-source annotation platform built for the AI era.
+**Labeloo** is an open-source annotation platform built for the AI era.

-We’re rethinking what labeling tools can be — fast, intuitive, customizable, and truly developer-friendly.
+Labeloo is engineered for the AI era's most demanding data annotation challenges.
+We're not just rethinking tools; we're forging the future of AI data infrastructure — built for speed, developer mastery, and unparalleled customization.

 ---

 ## 🔥 Key Features

-- 🎥 Video & image annotation
+- Advanced Video & High-Fidelity Image Annotation
-- ⚡ Blazing-fast Nuxt 4 frontend
+- Ultra-Responsive Nuxt 4 Frontend Architecture
-- 🧠 Keyboard shortcut customization
+- Deep Keyboard Shortcut Customization & Workflow Optimization
-- 🧩 Modular backend with Hono, Drizzle & Zod
+- Robust, Modular Backend: Hono, Drizzle ORM, Zod Schema Validation
-- 🧪 SAM2 integration / CUDA support (in progress)
+- State-of-the-Art SAM2 Integration with Future CUDA Acceleration (Ongoing)
-- 📤 Easy dataset export (YOLO and COCO)
+- Seamless Dataset Export: YOLO, COCO, and Custom Formats
+- Advanced Model Training Workflows
+- Integrated Reviewer System for Quality Assurance
+- Interactive Video Annotation Canvas with Exemplar Prompt Support

 ---

-## 🌍 Join Our Mission
+##  Join Our Mission

-We believe that the future of AI needs better data tools.
+We are forging the foundational tools for AI's next leap.
+Superior data demands superior infrastructure.
-Labeloo is our take on that future — open to all, made with care.
+Labeloo is our commitment to this future — an open-source powerhouse, engineered with meticulous precision and a passion for developer empowerment.

 If you want to:

-- Contribute code 🧑‍💻
+- Contribute to a cutting-edge open-source project
-- Suggest features 💡
+- Shape the future with feature suggestions 💡
-- Collaborate on research 🤝
+- Collaborate on groundbreaking AI research

-👉 We’d love to have you.
+ Join the Labeloo Revolution.

 ---

-## 📫 Contact
+## Coming soon:

-📧 labeloo.contact@gmail.com
-🐦 Coming soon: Twitter / LinkedIn / Demo site
+Twitter / LinkedIn / Demo site -> Official Channels (Coming Soon): X (Twitter), LinkedIn, ProductHunt Launch, Dedicated Demo Environment.